BeiWuu/UMFiber/README.md

     Before running, unzip the folder "UMFiber\DataProcessing\DataSource.zip".

     If you want to run "UMFiber\DataProcessing\.py", please first run "UMFiber\DataProcessing\logitistic.py" to generate the dataset.

+    All contribution of this code derives from the Research Group of Huanyang Chen.

 2. Data processing